Akhena/docker-apictoolkit/README.md

 # docker-apictoolkit
-Repo fir building docker image with APIC toolkit
+Repo for building docker image with APIC toolkit.